andrewhao/flummox/README.md

 ## Key concepts

 Be sure to review the [key concepts from the Influx documentation](https://v2.docs.influxdata.com/v2.0/reference/key-concepts/data-elements/) (fields, tags).
+Be aware that this library only supports InfluxDB 2.0 metrics, and not InfluxDB 1.0.

 ## Usage